osmarbetancourt/weather-pipeline-vzla/README.md

 # Weather Data Pipeline - Venezuela

 A complete ETL (Extract, Transform, Load) pipeline focused on forecasted weather data.
-This project leverages Python to fetch hourly weather predictions (from from [WeatherAPI.com](https://www.weatherapi.com/)) for a target city (like Caracas, Venezuela) from an external API, processes the raw data, and efficiently stores it within a Dockerized PostgreSQL database, making the data readily available for analysis.
+This project leverages Python to fetch hourly weather predictions (from [WeatherAPI.com](https://www.weatherapi.com/)) for a target city (like Caracas, Venezuela) from an external API, processes the raw data, and efficiently stores it within a Dockerized PostgreSQL database, making the data readily available for analysis.

 ---